tersesystems/blindsight/docs/src/main/paradox/performance/index.md

 Fourth, Blindsight short-circuits conditional logging when `Condition.never` is seen in the chain.

 Fifth, Blindsight ensures that features that may cause additional overhead, such as source code markers, are disabled by default.

+## Memory Allocation

+There is a section that discusses @ref:[memory usage](memory.md) in depth using JMH benchmarks and profilers.

+## Execution Time

+There is a section that discusses the total time elapsed for each operation in @ref:[benchmarks](benchmarks.md) in depth using JMH.